MylesNottingham/adopt_dont_shop/DTR.md

 &nbsp;

 Individual Reflection:

 Have I been able to uphold the DTR norms we set?

-- Blaine:
+- Blaine: Yes
-- Myles:
+- Myles: Yes

 Are there any new norms or expectations I would like to add?

-- Blaine:
+- Blaine: No
-- Myles:
+- Myles: No

 Do I need to give any feedback or clarify my working relationship with anyone?

-- Blaine:
+- Blaine: No, everything we laid out went well and the project moved smoothly
-- Myles:
+- Myles: No, we worked great together

 &nbsp;

 Team Discussion:

 Have we been able to meet the DTR norms we set?

--
+- Yes

 In what ways are we working well together?

--
+- Very good at async

 Are there ways we should operate differently in order to be at our best as a team?

--
+- No

 What do we commit to changing?

--
+- Nothing

 When will we check in again?

--
+- No, project is over

 ## IF YOU HAVE A CONFLICT